AkshadK7/Graph-Weaver/README.md

-# Graph Weaver
+# **Graph Weaver**

-A Python application to recursively crawl websites, extract internal links, and build a hierarchical graph representation of the site structure using Neo4j.
-Each webpage is modeled as a node with metadata, and child links are represented as relationships, enabling visualization and analysis of website connectivity.
+_A Python application to recursively crawl websites, extract internal links, and build a hierarchical graph representation of the site structure using Neo4j.
+Each webpage is modeled as a node with metadata, and child links are represented as relationships, enabling visualization and analysis of website connectivity._

+---

 ## Features